Pristina International Airport: Bus

 The airport can be reached from the city center, via the 1A bus route, which departs from the Pristina Bus Station every two hours.
 The first bus starts at 07:00 from the city's main bus station to the airport and then for every two hours, the last one being at 23:00.
-From the airport to city, the first bus is on 08:00 and the last at 24:00, there is also a bus every two hours.
+From the airport to city, the first bus is on 08:00 and the last at 24:00, also every two hours.

 Rail

 There is also a plan to connect the airport to Pristina by rail based on a feasibility study.
 However, as of mid-2025 no plans for construction have been laid out.